 In its December 2016 report on DB schemes, the Work and Pensions Select Committee recommended that reforms should enable TPR to intervene sooner when difficulties become apparent.
 It recommended that the Government should consult on new rules for situations where TPR clearance of major corporate transactions would be mandatory and that TPR should be able to impose punitive fines that could treble the amount payable under TPR’s existing anti-avoidance powers (press release, 21 December 2016).

 In its February 2017 Green Paper, Security and Sustainability in Defined Benefit Pension Schemes, the Government said that the “overarching view of virtually all stakeholders is that the regulatory regime for DB pensions is satisfactory” but that there might be a case for “limited changes to the regulation of DB provision to help employers and trustees manage liabilities more effectively in some of the circumstances that exist” (para 139-40).
 It asked for views on reforms that had been suggested, including:

-In its White Paper on 19 March 2018, the Government said it would strengthen the regulatory framework and the Regulator’s powers to:
+In its March 2018 White Paper, the Government said it would strengthen the regulatory framework and the Regulator’s powers to:

 A further consultation on Protecting DB pension schemes – a stronger Pensions Regulator was published in June 2018, with a government response in February 2019.

 Part 3 of the Pension Schemes Bill [HL] 2019-20 published on 15 October contained provisions that would improve TPR’s powers to enable it to:

 However, the general election intervened, and the Bill proceeded no further.